Don't forget to check them off!

 Funding sources to consider:

 - Scholarships – You can be considered for all general entrance awards at Dal by completing one application.
-The awards range from $500-41,900 and the application is due on March 15.
+The awards range from $500-41,900.

 - Bursaries – Dal offers a variety of bursaries that you can apply to beginning in your first year.

-- Canadian Student Loans - Government loan programs are intended to supplement the financial resources of students and their families.
+- Canadian Student Loans (Canadian citizens and permanent residents only) - Government loan programs are intended to supplement the financial resources of students and their families.
 These loans come from both the federal government and the provincial or territorial governments.
 Fill out an application for your home province/territory for each year that you are studying.

-- U.S. Student Loans - Financial Assistance is available for Citizens and Permanent Residents of the United States.
-Dalhousie is recognized as a participant by the US Department of Education for the Direct Loan Programs.
+- U.S. Student Loans (U.S. citizens and permanent residents only) - Dalhousie is recognized as a participant by the US Department of Education for the Direct Loan Programs.